-We hope that you have a versatile day.
+We hope that you find that “a smile means friendship to everyone” today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 When Robert Sherman was 16, he wrote a play Armistice and Dedication Day.
 It showed how lives changed following the attack n Pearl Harbor.
 The play earned thousands of dollars for War Bonds.
 Robert Sherman received a special citation from the War Department for his achievement.